 Updated January 2017

-The AUTM® national meeting has significant industry representation, including key new participants from outside the life sciences.
+The annual meeting of the Association of University Technology Managers (AUTM®) has significant industry representation, including key new participants from outside the life sciences.
 This provides an ideal opportunity for university technology transfer offices (TTOs) and high-tech companies to lay the groundwork for establishing mutually beneficial collaborations and licenses.
 I recommend these six actions to make the most of your AUTM meeting networking opportunities.

 1. Find Your Fit with Other Attendees

 Think strategically about your near-term goals and needs so you can plan and prepare accordingly.
 Do a quick check of who is attending and then cross-check that with your intellectual property (IP) portfolio.
 Which available technologies would have strong appeal to particular attendees?
 Which attendees have the capabilities to address gaps in your current resources?
 Recognizing your goals ahead of time helps you to best focus your on-site efforts and get the most out of the meeting.

 2. Narrow Your Focus